apple2373/chainer-caption/README.md

 ## Note after two years.
 I created this basically when I was almost undergrad and then things changed a lot!
 I feel a bit ashamed to show my dirty coding :) Well, the pretrained models are still effective and probably good if you just want to try generating captions in English/Chinese/Japanese.
 However, when it comes to training, probably not the best one, and many algorithmic improvements happened after I stop the maintenance of this code base…

 If you want to train image captioning, I highly recommend pytorch rather than chainer.
-I stopped using chainer because it always broke the compatibility when I upgrade it.For example, this code is written in chainer 1.x and never works in 2.x, 3.x, 4.x, … and 6.x (see how quickly they change the version! ).
+I stopped using chainer because it always broke the compatibility when I upgrade it.
+For example, this code is written in chainer 1.x and never works in 2.x, 3.x, 4.x, … and 6.x (see how quickly they change the version! ).

 If you still want to stay on this code, here’s some note that you should know

 - I used python 2.7 at that time, and this code may not work with python3 or higher.
 Make sure to use chainer 1.x.
-I tested on 1.24.0 with CUDA 8 (cuda 9 doesn’t work with chainer 1.x ) and worked including training code.
+I tested on 1.24.0 with CUDA 8 (cuda 9 and chainer 1.x doesn’t work together).

 - I put more formal description of requirements in the later section so see it and please try to use miniconda (or anaconda) to reproduce the environment.